jimmitchell/jimmitchell.github.io/content/posts/2011/08/applescript-to-add-empty-files-in-the-macos-finder.md

 type: "post"
 tags: ["AppleScript","Automation","Code"]
 summary: "I needed to create a bunch of txt files in a folder, but needed a way to do it quickly."
+description: "I needed to create a bunch of txt files in a folder, but needed a way to do it quickly.
+This is how I did it."
 ---
 Today I had the need to add a bunch of named text files to a folder in the Finder on my Mac.